msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_2_input-devices.md

 compatibility, they:
 *    [C-SR] Are STRONGLY RECOMMENDED make the Menu function available to applications when `targetSdkVersion` is less than 10, either by a physical button, a software key, or gestures.
-This Menu function should be accessible unless hidden together with other navigation functions.
+This Menu function SHOULD be accessible unless hidden together with other navigation functions.

 If device implementations provide the [Assist function](http://developer.android.com/reference/android/view/KeyEvent.html#`KEYCODE_ASSIST`),